mathurinm/latex/README.md

 ## On shortcuts and additional packages

-- Use custom shortcuts and additional packages parcimoniously: they make collaborating less easy.
+- Use custom shortcuts and additional packages parsimoniously: they make collaborating less easy.
 There's always a technical debt to having a 1000 lines shortcut file.

-  Declare only the shortcuts you need, don't copy-paste from one project to the other: the latter leads to uncontrolled growth and, often in my experience, wasted time in the end.
+  Declare only the shortcuts you need, do not copy-paste from one project to the other: the latter leads to uncontrolled growth and, often in my experience, wasted time in the end.

-  In addition, some packages conflict with each other, some packages can't be used when using a particular journal template: every package you rely on is a potential liability, so keep that in mind (there's a tradeoff, many packages are very useful)
+  In addition, some packages conflict with each other, and some packages can't be used when using a particular journal template: every package you rely on is a potential liability, so keep that in mind (there's a tradeoff, many packages are very useful)

 - Some useful shortcuts in my lab (YMMV)